martinf13/20-Abgabe02-Avdibasic-Feichtinger/README.md

 In this exercise we have to find 3 mistakes in the StringQueue class and fix them.
 After that it is required to create an own class which implements a queue with generics.
 The Queue Exercise would be implemented in the Intellij IDE and with the Github version control.

-We are using following Template: https://github.com/michaelulm/software-configuration-management/tree/master/test-automation/junit5/Queue
+Queue Exercise is based on following template: https://github.com/michaelulm/software-configuration-management/tree/master/test-automation/junit5/Queue

 #### Task list: